Workshops - Frequently Asked Questions

 Las Vegas is home to some of the most amazing live entertainment on the planet, and workshop attendees often get together to see shows in the evenings after dinner.
 This is totally optional of course, but if you're able to see a show or two while you're in town, it will make your trip that much more memorable.

 It's hard to go wrong since there are so many incredible shows in town, but here are some suggestions.
-If you like variety, the Blue Man Group at the Venetian is a lot of fun.
-Ka at the MGM, Mystere at Treasure Island, O at the Bellagio, and Le Reve at the Venetian are great choices if you enjoy stunning acrobatic performances.
-If you prefer stand-up comedy, Vinnie Favorito at the Flamingo is a blast if you're in the mood for something racy and politically incorrect, and Rita Rudner at the Venetian is a nice choice if you like neurotic comedy.
+If you like variety, the Blue Man Group at the Monte Carlo is a lot of fun.
+Ka at the MGM, Mystere at Treasure Island, O at the Bellagio, and Le Reve at the Wynn are great choices if you enjoy stunning acrobatic performances.
+If you prefer stand-up comedy, Vinnie Favorito at the Flamingo is a blast if you're in the mood for something racy and over the top, and Rita Rudner at the Venetian is a nice choice if you like neurotic comedy.

 You can usually make show reservations the same day if you want, so feel free to pick one spontaneously while you're in town.
 Just be aware that a show could sell out if you wait till the last minute.

-If you like freebies, check out the free Siren show (singing and dancing on pirate ships) in front of Treasure Island.
-Some people also enjoy watching the fountain show in front of the Bellagio or the erupting volcano in front of the Mirage.
+If you like freebies, some people enjoy watching the fountain show in front of the Bellagio or the erupting volcano in front of the Mirage.
 At the registration desk at many hotels in town, you can request a "fun book" or "coupon book."
 This will get you a bunch of discount coupons for things like drinks and food.
 Sometimes people hand these out on the street as well.

 If you enjoy shopping, the Forum Shops at Caesar's Palace is a large indoor mall in the middle of the Strip.
 Going north up the Strip, the Venetian/Palazzo has a large indoor mall and food court, and the Fashion Show Mall is a little further north on the opposite side of the street (just north of Treasure Island).
 Going south down the Strip, Planet Hollywood has a ton of indoor shops ringing the casino.
 While the casinos and many of the restaurants are open 24 hours, the shops maintain typical mall hours.

 If you want to try your hand at gambling, most major casinos offer free lessons on how to play their games.
 Just ask any pit boss if they have free lessons and when/where.
 Of course there's a house edge on every game, so if you do choose to gamble, treat it as an entertainment expense, and don't risk your rent money.
 Good choices for making your money last are blackjack (if you know how to play basic strategy well) and craps (if you bet the pass line and take the odds bet).
 Roulette and the big six wheel are generally the worst in terms of the house edge.
-The house edge on roulette is 5.26%, meaning that on average you can expect to lose $5.26 out of every hundred dollars you wager.
+The house edge on roulette is 5.26%.
 Gimmicky non-standard games usually have really bad odds too.
 Just be aware that swings are common, so your short-term results may not align with the long-term probabilities.

 Casinos offer unlimited free drinks to gamblers (including alcoholic drinks, coffee, tea, soda, juice, water, etc).
 You can get free drinks even if you're just playing slots.
 A cocktail waitress will come by periodically to take your drink order and will deliver your drink to you.
 They work on tips, so tipping 50 cents or a dollar is appreciated but not required.
 You can tip casino employees with casino chips or cash.